 Aside from his all-American desire to ‘Make America Great Again’, Trump’s story resonates especially well with those who aspire the wealth and success he achieved in the non-political arena.

-Speaking objectively with our personal biases aside (it isn’t easy, trust us), Donald Trump’s aggressiveness, arrogance and insensitivity is the perfect personality fit for a brand like his.
+Speaking objectively with our personal preferences aside, Donald Trump’s aggressiveness, arrogance and insensitivity is the perfect personality fit for a brand like his.

 He doesn’t opt for political-correctness nor does he shy away from controversy — boldly making statements like:

-Of course, we aren’t suggesting that extreme, aggressive personalities are the way to go for your brand — the point here is that an outward expression of your brand core and values is good branding practice.
-He re-emphasises these values through his egomaniacal actions, resulting in him delivering a more compelling and believable message.
+Of course, we aren’t suggesting that extreme personalities are the way to go for your brand — the point here is that an outward expression of your brand core and values is good branding practice.
+He re-emphasises these values through his statements and actions, resulting in him delivering a more compelling and believable message.

-In the case of Trump, his brand values are (assumed to be) elitism, intolerance of the minorities and the entitlement of the ‘true’ American citizen.
+In the case of Trump, his brand values are the entitlement of the ‘true’ American citizen

-- Embrace your personality, and convey it through all mediums and touchpoints – including design, copywriting, key messages, culture, etc.
+· Embrace your personality, and convey it through all mediums and touchpoints, including design, key messages, culture, etc.

-Of course, Trump has his (more than) fair share of haters, but these people, in fact, intensify the loyalty of his (brilliantly identified) existing consumers (think Apple and Android users).
+Of course, Trump has his (more than) fair share of haters.
+However, these people, in fact, help to intensify the loyalty of his fan base (think the long-standing Apple and Android camps).
 This intensified loyalty naturally drives word-of-mouth marketing, which is much coveted in the marketing world.
 He’s even earned close to $2 billion worth of free media attention during his campaign, completely eclipsing the total value of that earned by all of his other Republican competitors combined.
 And that says a lot.

-- Pay attention to, and invest emotionally, into the relationships with your stakeholders – they will notice.
+- · Pay attention to the relationships with your stakeholders, and invest emotionally — they will notice

-- There is no need to bother with your non-audiences – focus on strengthening your relationships with your target audiences.
+- · There is no need to bother with your non-audiences (haters) — focus on strengthening your relationships with your target audiences